jwstegemann/fritz2/README.md

 ## Overall Goals

-- staying lightweight (a few hundred lines of code for the core)
+- staying lightweight
-- keeping dependencies as low as possible (only [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines)!)
+- keeping dependencies as low as possible
-- generating elements, attributes, events for html from specification (w3c, mozilla, ...)
+- providing tags, attributes, events for html from specification (w3c, mozilla, ...)
 - make it as easy as possible to write reactive web-apps in pure kotlin

 ## Inspiration